GEORGE J. TSUNIS

 Mr. Tsunis is a member of Arbor Realty Trust’s Board of Directors.
 Arbor Realty Trust is a nationwide real estate investment trust and direct lender for senior housing, healthcare and other diverse commercial real estate assets.

-Mr. Tsunis is a member of the Board of Directors at Spring Bank of New York, which is geared towards building prosperous and abundant futures for the families and and communities of New York City’s five boroughs and the greater region.
+Mr. Tsunis is a member of the Board of Directors at Spring Bank of New York, which is geared towards building prosperous and abundant futures for the families and communities of New York City’s five boroughs and the greater region.

 Mr. Tsunis currently serves as Chairman of The Battery Park City Authority.
 The Battery Park City Authority is the state public benefit corporation that oversees Battery Park City, the 92-acre planned development on Manhattan’s lower west side.
 He was appointed to the board of The Battery Park City Authority by Governor Cuomo.

-Mr. Tsunis is Director of the New York Convention Center’s (Jacob Javits Center) Operating Committee and Director of the New York Convention Center’s Development Committee.
+Additionally, Mr. Tsunis is Director of the New York Convention Center’s (Jacob Javits Center) Operating Committee and Director of the New York Convention Center’s Development Committee.

 Mr. Tsunis chairs the Nassau Health Care Corp., or NuHealth, the health system that operates Nassau University Medical Center, A. Holly Patterson Nursing Facility, NUMC Primary Care Clinic and co-operates six Long Island Federally Qualified Health Clinics located throughout Nassau County.
 It is the largest public hospital in Nassau County with a distinguished Burn Center and is the region’s only safety net hospital.
 Nassau University Medical Center comprises of two campuses of over 1.7 million square feet and employs over 3,300 staff.
 The health system has gained national recognition as a Level One Trauma center.
+Mr. Tsunis also serves as Chairman of the Nassau Health Care Foundation Board.

 Additionally, Mr. Tsunis is the Chairman of the Nassau Queens Performing Provider System LLC which is comprised of Catholic Health System, Northwell Health System and Nassau University Medical Center as the lead and is responsible for overseeing the successful implementation of the Delivery System Reform Incentive Payment (DSRIP) program.